 What’s your favourite fiction genre, and why?

 Mysteries of all kinds, historical and contemporary, cozy and thriller.
 Love the challenge of guessing who did what, digging through the intricate plotting, and the motive behind it all.
 In The Trails of Reba Cahill Series, I stay with the western genre of my late husband, Stephen Bly, but add mystery and a touch of romance.
 Actually, I have to admit that by Book 3, the story is more romance than mystery!

 What book (or books) are you currently reading?

-Thank you, Christine!
-It’s been great to learn more about Grace in Strange Disguise.
+Thank you, Janet!
+It’s been great to meet you and learn more about Beneath a Camperdown Elm.